Understanding Trauma

 Families may notice:

-• withdrawal from others and/or clinginess
+• Withdrawal from others or increased clinginess

-• difficulties with sleep and/or nightmares
+• Difficulties with sleep or nightmares

-• avoidance of certain people, places, or activities
+• Avoidance of certain people, places, or activities

-• heightened startle responses and/or ongoing worry
+• Heightened startle responses or ongoing worry

-• challenges with concentration and/or memory
+• Challenges with concentration or memory at school

 At Chrysalis Psychology & Wellbeing, we provide developmentally sensitive support that helps young people understand their feelings, build emotional safety, and develop tools to navigate daily life.

 We use trauma-informed, evidence-based approaches that prioritise safety, understanding, and gradual change.
-Primary treatment approaches include:

 EMDR (Eye Movement Desensitisation and Reprocessing)